flaneurette/Artisan/README.md

 # Requirements
 PHP >= 7.2, MySQL, mod_rewrite

-MySQL STRICT_TRANS_TABLES need to be disabled.
+MySQL STRICT_TRANS_TABLES need to be disabled, if not Artisan will not work properly.